Chances are pretty good that you already have some of the basic picture framing tools needed to make beautiful frames.

 While the table saw is the workhorse - if you are looking to add some creativity, decorative profiles and produce even nicer frames some of these other tools, which you may already have, will improve your efficiency and quality:

 Many people freehand their router work, meaning they hold the router in their hands working around the wood.
 If you're making picture frames, a router table makes it much easier and, in my opinion, much safer.
+There are many types of router tables out there and you can even make one of your own.
+Portability is very important if you don't have a lot of space in your shop, so a table top might be the answer. |

 I upgraded to the Kreg model pictured above because of the size of the work surface, the ability to roll it out of the way when I'm finished and the quality of Kreg products.

 The reason is because it moves around in tiny circles or "orbits" leaving a cleaner, smoother surface, removing scratches as it goes.
+You can also quickly change grits as you work from course to fine sanding.

 There are several different joints you can use to put a picture frame together, but the standard for craftsmanship is a perfect miter joint.

 The unfortunate part about that is that the miter joint is also one of the most challenging joints to master.
-With a little practice and attention to detail you can create perfect miter joints on a table saw...
+With practice and attention to detail you can create perfect miter joints on a table saw...

 Either way, using a miter saw or a table saw, making sure your blades are set at 45° angles and the opposing rails are identical in width and length is crucial.